-The Minirth Guide for Christian Counselors is a rare book which combines, with a perfect balance, Bible and counseling.
+The Minirth Guide for Christian Counselors combines, in a perfect balance, Bible and counseling.
 The book is full of biblical references and passages that the author uses to provide biblical support and to make this guide a very interesting and helpful book for Christian counselors and pastors in general.

 The author’s main point in this book is that spiritual growth is a basic element in the process of recovery, and that Christians who are dealing with emotional or mental disorders would benefit from spiritual encouragement and development.
 Many Christian and non-Christian counselors would dispute that point while others would appeal to the many scientific researches and empirical evidences that support the benefits that holding the Christian faith has on individuals who are suffering emotional distress or any type of mental disorder.